 Children with disabilities remain one of the most marginalized groups in the country and very few attend school.
 As an invisible and stigmatized group, they are more exposed to abuse, exploitation, and negligence.
 Since 2016 and for a period of four years, the organization’s Growing Together project, supported by IKEA Foundation, will develop accessible and secure play areas for children in refugee camps in Thailand, Bangladesh, and Pakistan.
 This project will enable 13,000 children with and without disabilities to play, learn and grow up together in a secure and inclusive environment.

 HI empowers over 4,000 households of persons with disabilities to lift themselves out of poverty.
 This project provides support for those persons with disabilities to achieve functional autonomy and access to basic health and social services.

 This regional project in Bangladesh, India, Nepal, and Sri Lanka will help reduce the vulnerability of people living in areas worst affected by natural disasters.
 The project raises awareness and improves the intervention capacities of local authorities.
 This project represents the first initiative of its kind at an international level.
 HI works with multiple partners to achieve effective inclusion of socially excluded groups such as women and people with disabilities.

 Community Based Rehabilitation

-In partnership with Bangladesh Legal Aid Services (BLAST), Handicap International builds the capacities of national and local legal service providers in order to improve access to legal assistance for people with disabilities.
-Through awareness raising and advocacy actions, Handicap International works with disabled people's organizations to expand national knowledge of disability rights and ensure that Bangladesh fully implements the UNCRPD (United Nations Convention on the Rights of Persons with Disabilities).
+In partnership with Bangladesh Legal Aid Services (BLAST), HI builds the capacities of national and local legal service providers in order to improve access to legal assistance for people with disabilities.
+Through awareness raising and advocacy actions, HI works with disabled people's organizations to expand national knowledge of disability rights and ensure that Bangladesh fully implements the UNCRPD (United Nations Convention on the Rights of Persons with Disabilities).